Benefits of Calisthenics

 1) Calisthenics takes time:

-How long it will take you depends on several factors including how often you train, what type of exercises you’re doing, and your physical condition.
-Unfortunately, the only way to build up strength is through constant practice so if you want results fast, pick another exercise routine.
+How long it will take you depends on several factors, including how often you train, what type of exercises you’re doing, and your physical condition.
+Unfortunately, the only way to build strength is through constant practice, so if you want fast results, pick another exercise routine.

 2) Calisthenics requires motivation:

-If this was easy, everybody would be able to do it; that’s why calisthenics isn’t for everyone – only those who are willing to put in the extra effort by motivating themselves to carry on day after day can expect good results over time.
+If this were easy, everybody would be able to do it; that’s why calisthenics isn’t for everyone—only those who are willing to put in the extra effort by motivating themselves to carry on day after day can expect good results over time.

 3) Calisthenics may lead to injury:

-As previously mentioned, practicing safe techniques is essential for avoiding injuries while maximizing results.
-If you do it properly, injury is unlikely but why risk it when you have so many other options to choose from?
+As mentioned, practicing safe techniques is essential for avoiding injuries while maximizing results.
+Injury is unlikely if you do it properly, but why risk it when you have so many other options?

 4) Calisthenics doesn’t produce big muscles:

-Unless you’re into bodybuilding, this presents no problem at all – people who are just looking for increased strength levels without bulking up will find that calisthenics is the right workout for them.
-It also means they’ll need to use lighter weights when lifting and to avoid including too much higher-impact activity in their routine such as running; if muscle size is an issue, stick with calisthenics.
+Unless you’re into bodybuilding, this presents no problem at all—people who are just looking for increased strength levels without bulking up will find that calisthenics is the right workout for them.
+This also means they’ll need to use lighter weights when lifting and avoid including too much higher-impact activity in their routine, such as running; if muscle size is an issue, stick with calisthenics.

 5) Calisthenics isn’t appropriate for everyone:

-While most men and women should be able to follow a safe calisthenics routine just fine, there are a number of factors that could be considered disadvantages when it comes to calisthenics training.
-These include severe obesity, lack of coordination or body awareness, injuries in the past that have not yet healed properly, and certain heart problems.
+While most men and women should be able to follow a safe calisthenics routine just fine, several factors could be considered disadvantages when it comes to calisthenics training.
+These include severe obesity, lack of coordination or body awareness, injuries in the past that have not yet appropriately healed, and specific heart problems.

 Benefits of calisthenics vs weightlifting: